 How our metric differs from firm-reported metrics

 The Securities and Exchange Commission (SEC) now requires publicly owned firms to provide a metric for the ratio of CEO compensation to that of the median worker in a firm, as mandated by the Dodd-Frank financial reform bill of 2010 (SEC 2015).
-Those ratios differ from those in this report in several ways:
+Those ratios differ from the ones in this report in several ways:

 - First, because of limitations in data availability, the measure of worker compensation in our ratios reflects workers in a firm’s key industry, not workers actually working for the firm.
 The ratios reported to the SEC will reflect compensation of workers in the specific firm.